Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 > if you go https, means the traffic is encrypted in transit

 - in transit achieved by
+  - encrypting the data you are sending to an from the buckets
   - SSL/TLS
 - at rest (server side)
   - s3 managed keys - SSE - s3 (aws manages the keys, AES-256)
   - aws key management service, managed keys, SSE - KMS (you and AWS manage keys together)
   - server side encryption with customer provided keys - SSE - C (you manage the keys, give it to aws to encrypt bucket)
   - client side encryption (encrypt the object before uploading)
+- if the file is to be encrypted at upload time, the x-amz-server-side-encryption parameter will be invluded in the request header
+  - x-amz-server-side-encryption: AES256
+  - x-amz-server-side-encryption: ams:kms
+  - reject message based in the contents of the header
+  - tells s3 to encrypt object at the time of upload, using the method
+  - create a bucket policy that denies any S3 put that doesnt include the parameter
+- encryption can be enforced by
+  - bucket policy
+  - bucket configuration

 ### versioning